 Diagnosing a Brain Aneurysm

-Often, the first symptom of a brain aneurysm is a sudden, severe headache.
+The first symptom of a brain aneurysm is often a sudden, severe headache.
 Many people describe it as the worst headache of their lives.
-A physical exam and a health history help to pinpoint the problem.
-If your healthcare provider thinks you may have a brain aneurysm, special tests can confirm it.
+Your healthcare provider will give you a physical exam and ask about your health history.
+If he or she thinks you may have a brain aneurysm, tests can confirm it.
 Test results can also help your healthcare team plan treatment.

-A computerized tomography (CT) scan is a fast and painless test that creates an image of your brain.
-It shows whether any blood has leaked around or into your brain.
+A CT scan is a fast test that creates an image of your brain.
+It shows if any blood has leaked around or into your brain.
 In some cases, CT angiography may be done.
-This test produces an enhanced image that can show a brain aneurysm.
+This test creates an enhanced image that can show a brain aneurysm.
 For the test, a contrast fluid is injected into your vein.
 This fluid travels to your brain arteries.
-Then the CT scan is done to locate bleeding or other problems.
+Then the CT scan is done to find bleeding or other problems.

-A magnetic resonance imaging (MRI) scan uses computer-generated radio waves and a powerful magnetic field to create detailed pictures of the brain.
+An MRI scan uses a computer, radio waves, and a strong magnetic field.
+It creates detailed pictures of the brain.
 MR angiography is done similarly to CT angiography, and creates more detailed images of blood vessels.

 Cerebrospinal fluid (CSF) flows in and around your brain.
 It also flows around your spinal cord.
-A spinal tap, also called a lumbar puncture, can be done to show if blood has leaked into your CSF.
-Your healthcare provider numbs your lower back with a local anesthetic (pain medicine).
+A spinal tap can be done to show if blood has leaked into your CSF.
+Your healthcare provider numbs your lower back with a local pain medicine.
 Then he or she inserts a needle into your lower spine.
-Fluid is removed through the needle and examined to check if blood is present and rule out other problems, such as infection.
+Fluid is removed through the needle.
+The fluid is examined to check for blood and signs of other problems, such as infection.

 |An arteriogram uses a contrast fluid to show an aneurysm.

 An arteriogram shows the size, shape, and location of an aneurysm.
-It can also reveal any vasospasm.
-This can occur after an aneurysm ruptures.
-It results in limiting the normal blood flow to your brain.
+It can also show if you have vasospasm.
+Vasospasm is a type of narrowing of blood vessels.
+This can occur after an aneurysm tears.
+It limits the blood flow to your brain.
 For this procedure, you receive a local pain medicine.
-Then, your doctor guides a thin tube (catheter) through your arteries, from your groin to your neck.
-Contrast fluid is released.
+Then, your doctor guides a thin tube (catheter) through your arteries.
+The catheter is gently moved from an artery in your groin up into your neck.
+Contrast fluid is released in the tube.
 It travels to your brain.
-X-rays are then taken, showing your arteries and any aneurysms.
+X-rays are then taken.
+These show your arteries and any aneurysms.
 This test has some risks.
 Your doctor will explain them before the test.
-If vasospasm is present, treatments to limit its effects can be used.
+If you have vasospasm, treatments to limit its effects can be used.